Intel Computer Chip Security Flaw Lawsuit

-The litigation against Intel claims that its processing chips were defective and inferior products that lacked the quality and capability it continuously represented in its sales and marketing materials.
+Current consumer litigation against Intel “In re Intel Corp.
+CPU Marketing, Sales Practices and Products Liability Litigation, MDL No. 2828 (D. Oregon)” claims that its processing chips were defective and inferior products that lacked the quality and capability it continuously represented in its sales and marketing materials.
 As such, Intel violated state deceptive trade practice statutes and warranty and tort laws by making and selling them.
 Plaintiffs’ claims include breach of warranty and implied warranty, violations of state consumer protection laws, fraud and fraudulent concealment, negligence, restitution, and unjust enrichment.

 Businesses, Cloud Providers and Server Farms whose systems or services use Intel Multithreading (Intel x86-64x central processing units) could be eligible for financial compensation.

 If you believe your business is at risk due to compromised Intel chips, Contact us today for a free consultation.

 - Running on Intel?
 If you want security, disable hyper-threading, says Linux kernel maintainer, The Register (10/2019)

 - A major new Intel processor flaw could defeat encryption and DRM protections, TheVerge (06/2020)